vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation/remediate5/remediate5-0-x.md

 # Navigate to the Ansible playbook folder
 cd /usr/share/stigs/vcf/5.x/v1r1-srg/ansible/vmware-cloud-foundation-sddcmgr-5x-stig-ansible-hardening

 # The -k parameter will prompt for password and we are using extra-vars to specify a variable file for the playbook to use.
-Command assume it is being ran from the playbook folder.
+Command assumes it is being initiated from the playbook folder.
 > ansible-playbook -i 10.0.0.4, -u 'root' playbook.yml -k -v --extra-vars @vars-sddcmgr-example.yml

 # Output example